 - Chrome prioritizes polish and simplicity over freedom, making it easier to use for those who aren’t as tech-savvy.

-- If you’re deeply integrated with Google services and you don’t care about the privacy implications, then you can use your Google accounts to set up various Chrome profiles.
+- If you’re integrated with Google services and don’t care about the privacy implications, you can use your Google accounts to set up various Chrome profiles.

 - Chrome has more market share than Firefox and Google appears to have significant influence over the direction of web technologies, so websites and web apps tend to work better in Chrome.